shopware/docs/guides/plugins/plugins/testing/jest-admin.md

 Before you are using the commands make sure that you installed all dependencies for your administration.
 If you haven't done this already, then you can do it running the following PSH command: `./psh.phar administration:install-dependencies`

 In order to run jest unit tests of the administration, you can use the psh commands provided by our development template.

-Beware: This only applies to the Shopware provided Administration!
-If you use unit tests in your Plugin, you might need to write your own scripts for that.
+{% hint style="info" %} This only applies to the Shopware provided Administration!
+If you use unit tests in your plugin, you might need to write your own scripts for that.
+{% endhint %}

 This command executes all unit tests and shows you the complete code coverage.
 `./psh.phar administration:unit`